Seafood festival makes a splash at St James Quarter with top chefs and street market

-Edinburgh seafood festival: Visitors to St James Quarter will see talents of top chefs
+Edinburgh seafood festival: Visitors to St James Quarter will see top chefs and street market

 Visitors will be able to see demos from top chefs and try the new Seafood and street food market.